NCOR-Organization/awesome-ontologies-Keilai/CONTRIBUTING.md

 When submitting a PR, please:

 1. Ensure your ontology file is properly formatted
+2. Verify that the README.md has been updated with your ontology
-2. Include information about the ontology in your PR description:
+3. Include information about the ontology in your PR description:
    - Name and version:
    - Brief description:
    - Source URL: